DataDog/KubeHound/docs/vertices/CONTAINER.md

 A container image running on a Kubernetes pod.
 Containers in a Pod are co-located and co-scheduled to run on the same node.

-NOTE: properties that are interesting to attackers can be set at a Pod level such as hostPid, or container level such a capabilities.
+Properties that are interesting to attackers can be set at a Pod level such as hostPid, or container level such a capabilities.
 To simplify the graph model, the container node is chosen as the single source of truth for all host security related information.
 Any capabilities derived from the containing Pod are set ONLY on the container (and inheritance/override rules applied)

 ## Properties